Here are some of the topics about how to create dreamy glamourous photos using filters to diffuse light.

 I normally use the diffusion filter during my outdoor portrait photoshoot whenever there is someone who wants to book a photoshoot near me, I will have the filter hooked on my portrait lens all the time.

 I love to use the backlight technique to make use of the diffusion filter.
-By using the backlight technique, the filter creates a halo around the subject, haze and make the subject glow while it softens shadows and softens skins while maintaining crisp on the still images.
+By using the backlight technique, the filter creates a halo around the subject, haze and makes the subject glow while it softens shadows and softens skins while maintaining crispiness on the still images.

 The best time to shoot using a diffusion filter is during the golden hours either sunrise or sunset for the best light.
 The subject will look natural and has a dreamy glamourous, elegant glow.
 So, it is ideal to use when I do my portrait shoot.

 If you’re looking into posing for your subjects, read my Best Portrait Poses For Female & Male guide.

 On occasions, I also like to use the filter for my street photography when there is someone that I really want to shoot with.
 I also used it on my Fujifilm X-T4 along with the Fujifilm recipes such as the Classy Glow I’ve created for portraits and streets custom film recipes.

 I like the straight out camera results I’ve taken from my X-T4, my images are fine sharp, soften smaller blemishes and create hazy yet dreamy vintage images.
 If you are a Fujifilm fan, you might like the best portrait film simulations that you can use during your shoots.

 I haven’t done any landscape photography with a diffusion filter so I don’t really know if it will work.
 Feel free to share your experience in the comment below if you have used it to shoot landscapes before.

 6. What Diffusion Filters Do I Use?